LedgerProject/home/teams/e.md

 The tracker blocker relies a customized DNS resolver.
 For each request, it checks if the DNS domain is in the blocking list.
 We also implemented a mechanism to whitelist an app, if for any reason a user doesn't want to block all (or a given) trackers on this app.

-In addition, the it records all request for the blocked domains, in order to provide stats for the user.
+In addition, it records all requests for the blocked domains, in order to provide stats for the user.

 ### IP scrambling

-The application connect the device to the Tor network (using the Android implementation, Ortbot).
+The application connects the device to the Tor network (using the Android implementation, Ortbot).

 ## The Repos